Liz Lloyd, Baroness Lloyd of Effra

-Elizabeth Ann Lloyd, Baroness Lloyd of Effra (born 1971) is a British political adviser who served as Deputy Chief of Staff for Prime Minister Tony Blair's last administration (2005–2007).
+Elizabeth Ann Lloyd, Baroness Lloyd of Effra (born 1971) is a British political adviser and life peer who served as Deputy Chief of Staff for Prime Minister Tony Blair during his final term (2005–2007).
 Since 11 September 2025, she has been serving as Parliamentary Under-Secretary of State in the Department for Science, Innovation and Technology, and the Department for Business and Trade, and as a Government Whip in the Lords; she was made a life peer as Baroness Lloyd of Effra in October 2025.

 Early life

 Lloyd was privately educated at Guildford High School before attending Clare College, Cambridge, where she graduated with a BA degree in Law and History in 1993.

 Career

 Blair government

 Lloyd began working for Tony Blair when he became Labour Leader in 1994.
 After Blair became Prime Minister in 1997, she became his home affairs adviser.
 She later worked on foreign policy in the Number 10 Policy Unit, "the powerhouse of New Labour ideas".
 She held a number of key coordinating roles in Number 10, and in 2005 became Deputy Chief of Staff with responsibility for much of the domestic policy agenda.